samsquire/startups/README.md

 # 17. Real time observability startup

-Real time observability dashboard of customers.
-If it's a website business, see people come to the website, move between pages, add things to cart, buy things.
+Either a real time observability dashboard of customers or of computer systems.

+* If it's a website business, see people come to the website, move between pages, add things to cart, buy things.
+* If it's a digital system, see requests being handled and work items making their way through the flow.

 See [idea 71, Gaming interfaces for work ](https://github.com/samsquire/ideas#71-gaming-interfaces-for-work)